Chalarangelo/30-seconds-of-code/content/snippets/js/s/sync-async.md

 dateModified: 2021-11-14
 ---

 Synchronous code runs in sequence.
-This means that each operation must wait for the previous one to complete before executing.
+This means that **each operation must wait for the previous one to complete before executing**.

 ```js
 console.log('One');